anssilaitila/shared-files/README.txt

 == Getting started ==

-Installing and getting started with organizing your documents is super simple if you are using Shared Files plugin.
+Installing and getting started with organizing your files is super simple when you are using Shared Files plugin.
 Let's see how!

-There are two scenarios you may follow to get Shared Files, either free version or pro version.

-To install the free version of the plugin you need to follow these steps:

-* Go to your WordPress website from the backend
-* Click on Plugins > Add New
-* On the search line, type “Shared Files”
-* Click on Install > Activate

-To install the Pro version of the Shared Files plugin you should repeat the following actions:

-* Download the zip file of the Shared Files plugin
-* Click on the Plugins section
-* Upload the zip file
-* Type the license key and Activate

-Start managing your documents in a team right inside WordPress admin with 2 steps:
+Start managing your files in a team right inside WordPress admin with 2 steps:

 1. Add some documents/files from WP admin > Shared Files > File Management.
 2. Insert one of these shortcodes to any page or post on your site.
-    * [shared_files]
+    * [shared_files] (default file list)
-    * [shared_files_simple]
+    * [shared_files_simple] (simple file list)
-    * [shared_files file_upload=1]
+    * [shared_files file_upload=1] (file list with front end uploader)

 That's it!
 You can start enjoying the Shared Files file managing plugin.

 == Shared Files plugin features ==

-Shared Files WordPress website file manager allows adding files through “File Management” section, doing the following actions:
+Shared Files WordPress website file manager allows adding files through File Management section, doing the following actions:

 * Adding file name
 * Choosing the file